How do you protect your dog in the cold weather?

 My dogs are fed a very good quality dry kibble into which I periodically add a raw egg and some beef or chicken broth or warm water.
 They have a water dish in the house and another water dish in the kennel.
 I notice that they barely use the water in the kennel, preferring to eat the snow outside.Of course, as I mentioned, I add liquid to their dry food so their water requirements are lower.
 While in the house, they will drink more, especially when they start to get very warm.

 To learn more about what is a good dog food, I have pages on that too, start with the page Healthy Dog.
 I have briefly mentioned Joring, you can find that page here by clicking on Joring.
 This website is full of free information that I hope can benefit all my readers.
-Have an awesome day 🙂 Today is the first day of winter, Dec.
-21, so for those that celebrate Christmas, I hope you all have a Blessed Christmas.

 Last but not least….

-Lets go over the list briefly regarding protecting your dogs in the cold weather… for house dogs that do not have heavy fur, a jacket, parka or coat, boots for walks (even for the heavy coated breeds).
+Lets go over the list briefly regarding protecting your dog in the cold weather… for house dogs that do not have heavy fur, a jacket, parka or coat, boots for walks (even for the heavy coated breeds).
 For outdoor dogs, make sure they have adequate water, top quality food to maintain a healthy weight, and a snug well bedded shelter.
 It’s just that simple 🙂

-Page to Dogs that like Cats
+For the Page Dogs that like Cats